conradhuebler/SupraFit/README.md

 - [fisher_dis](https://github.com/conradhuebler/fisher_dist) provides the finv-function like in octave to calculate the quantiles of the F distribution
 - [libpeakpick](https://github.com/conradhuebler/libpeakpick) provides some basic peak picking, peak integration and regression tools.
 It retrives a copy of eigen from official git mirror, that is used by SupraFit as well.

+SupraFit comes with the some selected [Google Noto Fonts](https://github.com/googlei18n/noto-fonts).
+They are optional and can be included into the binary during compile-time (set `-Dnoto_font=true\false` as cmake argument).

 ## Compiling
 To compile SupraFit you will need CMake 3 or newer, a C++11-capable compiler and a recent Qt version.
 Soon, Qt 5.12 LTS will be focused.

 SupraFit has been successfully compilied with:
 - gcc 5.2, gcc 6.3, gcc 7.3 and gcc 8.3
 - clang 3.9

 on linux systems and windows systems using
 - mingw 5.3
 - MSVC 2015

 > Windows 7 or higher is mandatory.
 > MacOS has not been tested yet.